-‘Ban RSS next,’ say Congress, IUML, CPI(M) after Centre’s action against Popular Front of India
+‘Ban RSS next,’ say Kerala Congress, IUML, CPI(M) after Centre’s move against Popular Front of India

 BJP leaders, on the other hand, said the move to ban the Muslim organisation was a message to all ‘anti-national groups’ that they will not survive in India.